 There’s plenty of interesting info in the HathiTrust Digital Library.

 Minneapolis Park History was Dave Smith’s history blog that applified his exceptional work from City of Parks, written for the Park Board’s 125th anniversary.
 Unfortunately, the blog has been taken off-line as of Nov.
 2017.
 Dave created the on-line Park Board Proceedings and Annuals list, such a genuinely handy resource that is being maintained on urbancreek.com as of Nov.
 2017.

 Hennepin History Museum has started a blog.

 Bridges and Roads is a great collection of pictures and info by John Weeks.

-Ben Welter writes a great Minnesota history blog called Yesterday’s News
+Ben Welter writes an exceptional Minnesota history blog called Yesterday’s News

 Ancestry.com is also free at Hennepin County libraries.